Sowjanya-2303/Campus-connect-v3/README.md

 - [Contributors](#contributors)

 ## Introduction
-The **College Placement Management System** is a web application designed to streamline the placement process in educational institutions.
+The **Placement Management System** is a web application designed to streamline the placement process in educational institutions.
 This system provides distinct roles for students, TPO (Training and Placement Officer) admin, management admin, and super admin, ensuring a smooth and efficient workflow.

 ## Features
 - **Student Portal**: Students can view available job opportunities, apply for placements, and track their application status.